QubitPi/management-blogs/docs/_posts/2022-08-19-reactivex-java.md

 #### ReplaySubject

-[ReplaySubject](ReplaySubject.java) emits to any observer all of the items that were emitted by the source Observable(s), regardless of when the observer subscribes.
+[ReplaySubject][ReplaySubject.java] emits to any observer all of the items that were emitted by the source Observable(s), regardless of when the observer subscribes.

 ![Error reactivex-relay-subject.png!]({{ "/assets/img/reactivex-relay-subject.png" | relative_url}})